Test in production without watermarks.

 For instance, consider the following code snippet using Fluent Assertions:

-This example epitomizes the framework's approach: simple, yet powerful, allowing for straightforward comparison between an expected object and its anticipated value.
+This example epitomizes the framework's approach: simple, yet powerful, allowing for straightforward comparison between an actual object and its anticipated value.

 Fluent Assertions' extensibility allows for the creation of custom assertions, catering to unique testing scenarios.
 These custom assertions can be tailored to specific project requirements, offering flexibility beyond the already comprehensive out-of-the-box functionality.

-Fluent Assertions excel in scenarios involving multiple assertions.
+Fluent Assertions excels in scenarios involving multiple assertions.
 It allows for elegantly chaining assertions, enabling testers to validate several aspects of the expected outcome within a single, coherent test block.

 This capability significantly enhances both the efficiency and readability of unit tests.